Innosilicon Miner Hash Board Repair Guide [EN]

 5. Not running:

-No running means that the test box cannot detect the chip information of the computing board, but displays NO hash board; this phenomenon is the most common and the fault range involved is also wide.
+No running means that the test box cannot detect the chip information of the hash board, but displays NO hash board; this phenomenon is the most common and the fault range involved is also wide.

 1) Non‑operation caused by abnormal voltage in a certain voltage domain; the problem can be found by measuring the voltage of each voltage domain.